-In 1986, Hulk Hogan and Jake Roberts were gearing up for a main event feud on television, but Vince McMahon nixed the whole idea after something transpired.
-Hogan and Roberts give their varying reasons why.
+In 1986, Hulk Hogan and Jake Roberts were gearing up for a big feud on television before Vince McMahon nixed the whole idea.
+Both men give their varying reasons why.

 Why the Hulk Hogan and Jake Roberts Feud Was Scrapped